hodorogandrei/accessibility-sidebar/README.md

-# Accessibility Sidebar Toolkit
+# Accessibility Sidebar

 A comprehensive, lightweight accessibility widget that enhances web and mobile app usability with customizable accessibility features.
-This toolkit provides both React Native components and web-compatible versions for maximum flexibility.
+This toolkit provides both React components and vanilla JavaScript implementations for maximum flexibility.

 ## 🌟 Features